the world must do more to fight climate chaNge

 In June 2015 the CEOs of the six largest European oil companies wrote to the UN requesting a dialogue and negotiation about setting a single European or global price on carbon.
 The heads of the International Monetary Fund, the World Bank, and a number of countries have joined the call.

 One way to price carbon is to create a cap-and-trade system.
-But this approach could not pass Congress in 2010 and is now widely considered a non-starter.
+But this approach could not pass Congress during the Obama Administration and is now widely considered a non-starter.
 Moreover, cap-and-trade systems put in place in Europe, California and the Northeastern U.S. states have shown that in legislating these systems too many credits tend to be given away to powerful interest groups.
 Another problem is targets that are not ambitious enough.
 This has led to wide price instability and eventually to artificially low prices, thus crippling the system’s effectiveness in maximizing emissions reductions.
 Prices in cap-and-trade systems, at least without a set “floor” price, will inevitably be at least somewhat volatile, robbing the system of the predictability needed for long-term business decision-making.

 A New Approach

-To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, we must impose a border tax adjustment on imports and include a refund for energy-intensive exports - - or similar measures to protect trade-exposed, carbon-intensive industries.
+To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, we must impose a border carbon adjustment on imports and include a refund for energy-intensive exports, or implement similar measures to protect trade-exposed, carbon-intensive industries.
 Once adopted globally, carbon pricing would further strengthen American manufacturing competitiveness, which is experiencing a renaissance due to our access to low-cost, low-carbon energy.

 Carbon fees can be enacted

 We have held more than 200 meetings on Capitol Hill, focusing on House and Senate members who serve on the five committees that have jurisdiction over tax, environmental, and energy matters.
 These conversations strongly indicated that there is bipartisan receptiveness to carbon-funded tax cuts, but only if the business interests most affected publicly advocate this solution.